iadod/iadod.github.io/_posts/2021-07-25-Notes-on-Software-2.0.md

    “hallucinating” images, sounds, and text with generative models

    "One Model to rule them all”

-Computationally Homogenous
+Computationally Homogenous:

   NN’S are primarily 2 operations

    Matrix multiplication & thresholding at zero (ReLU)

-  Thresholding
+  Thresholding:

   Separate out regions of an image to analyze, i.e.: differentiate pixels